 Motivated by a belief and desire to succeed, Hans Werner Aufrecht and Erhard Melcher laid the foundation for AMG back in 1967.
 Boundless passion for motorsports paved the way for legendary achievements and continues to leave its mark on the spirit of our brand to the present day.

-Michael Schumacher and Nico Rosberg were the first drivers to race for the team in its new formation.
+Michael Schumacher and Nico Rosberg were the first drivers for the team in the modern era.
 The third round of the 2012 season saw the breakthrough: Nico Rosberg’s commanding win in the China Grand Prix marked the first victory for a works Mercedes since 1955.

 Following Michael Schumacher’s retirement, Lewis Hamilton joined the team in 2013 and clinched the world championship crown in the following year.
 Team-mate Nico Rosberg became runner-up.
-With three races to spare, Mercedes-AMG Petronas Motorsport had already sealed the FIA Formula 1 constructors’ world championship title.
+With three races to spare, the Mercedes-AMG Petronas F1 Team had already sealed the FIA Formula 1 constructors’ world championship title.

 The 2015 season saw the team do even better: with twelve 1-2 finishes from 19 races, the team topped its own record from the previous year.
 Once again, Lewis Hamilton won the drivers’ world championship while the team successfully defended the constructors’ title.